What’s happened to Michelle Rempel?

 Calgary MP’s online rants veer into conspiracy theory

 The Sprawl is Calgary pop-up journalism—a crowdfunded, ad-free, made-in-Calgary model.
-Join the 400+ monthly patrons who support The Sprawl so we can keep doing independent journalism like this!
+Join the 400+ monthly members who support The Sprawl so we can keep doing independent journalism like this!

 By JEREMY KLASZUS